kayaman/magj-learn/src/content/docs/aws/dea/resources/questions.md

 S3 Standard-IA is designed for data that is infrequently accessed but requires rapid access when needed.
 Because the 10 TB of data is frequently accessed, S3 Standard is a better choice.
 Additionally, S3 Glacier Flexible Retrieval might not be the most cost-effective option for the archived data because S3 Glacier Deep Archive offers lower storage costs for long-term archival data.
 S3 One Zone-IA is designed for data that is infrequently accessed and can tolerate a higher level of risk by storing data in a single Availability Zone.
 However, because the 10 TB of data is frequently accessed, S3 Standard is a better choice.
 Additionally, S3 Intelligent-Tiering is designed for data with unknown or changing access patterns.
 It might not be the most cost-effective option for the archived data that is rarely accessed.
 S3 Standard is a suitable choice for the frequently accessed data.
 However, S3 Glacier Flexible Retrieval is designed for archives with unpredictable retrieval needs.
 It might not be the most cost-effective option for the archived data that is rarely accessed.
 S3 Glacier Deep Archive is a more cost-effective choice for long-term archival data.

 ---

+**Which AWS service is the best option to migrate data from on-premises or cloud-based relational databases to Amazon S3?**

+*AWS Database Migration Service (AWS DMS)*

+AWS DMS is a cloud service that can be used to migrate data from on-premises or cloud-based relational databases to Amazon S3 to build a data lake.
+DataSync is used for transferring data between on-premises storage and Amazon S3, Amazon Elastic File System (Amazon EFS), or Amazon FSx.
+It is not used for migrating data from databases to Amazon S3.
+AWS Glue is a fully managed extract, transform, and load (ETL) service that can be used for data integration tasks.
+While you can use AWS Glue to connect to relational databases and read data from tables, it is not used to handle database migrations tasks.
+DMS is purpose built for this task.
+Lake Formation is a service that helps to build, secure, and manage data lakes, but it does not perform data migration from databases to Amazon S3.

+---

+**Which AWS service can be used to efficiently transfer large amounts of file-based data from on-premises or cloud-based storage to Amazon S3 in a continuous fashion?**

+*AWS DataSync*

+AWS DataSync is a data transfer service that can be used to efficiently transfer large amounts of file-based data from on-premises or cloud-based storage systems to Amazon S3.
+This makes it suitable for ingesting data into a data lake.
+AWS DMS is used for migrating data from databases, not for transferring data from storage systems to Amazon S3.
+AWS Snowball is a data migration solution that involves physically shipping storage devices, which might not be as efficient for regular data ingestion into a data lake.
+Firehose is used for ingesting and delivering streaming data, but it is not optimized for transferring large amounts of static data from storage systems to Amazon S3.

+---

+**Which of these are DMS capabilities?**

+- *Perform a full load of existing tables and replicating change data capture events (inserts, deletes, updates)  in a continuous mode.*
+- *Automatic population of Glue Data Catalog with tables definitions during migration tasks.*

+DMS can perform full load replication tasks in a continuous mode.
+DMS can be configured to automatically populate the Glue Data catalog while performing a migration task.
+DMS supports writing both in CSV as well as Parquet format.
+DMS does not support replicating CDC on a schedule.

+---